BeMoreKinky

 Fantasy vs. Reality: Fantasies are hot because they often skip the boring parts.
 In a porn scene, you don't see the wife dealing with her period cramps or the husband having a migraine and thus not initiating that day.
 In real life, those things still happen, free use agreement or not.

 Dealing with Everyday Logistics: If you have kids, roommates, or a busy work-from-home schedule, free use will have natural constraints.
-Part of bringing it into practice is to outline those clearly.
-E.g., "When the kids are home, free use is on hold except maybe quiet quickies behind locked doors when they're asleep."
-Or "During 9-5 while we're both working, only interrupt if it's a quick fix and we're not in meetings."
+Outline them clearly, such as "When the kids are home, free use is on hold" or "During work hours, do not interrupt meetings."

 Some couples schedule "vanilla weeks" where they either revert to normal ask-and-consent patterns or even abstain to build desire again.
 It might sound counterintuitive, but a brief pause can rekindle the excitement when you resume.
 It ensures it doesn't become so routine that it loses all thrill.